-- Mix 3 tablespoons of flaxseed oil (also known as linseed oil), 6 tablespoons of cottage cheese and 1 to 3 tablespoons of low-fat milk.
+- Mix 3 tablespoons of flaxseed oil (also known as linseed oil), six tablespoons of cottage cheese, and 1 to 3 tablespoons of low-fat milk.
 If the mixture is dry, you would be best to add up to 3 tablespoons of milk.
-Be sure the cottage cheese has no more than 2% fat content (the lower the fat content, the better), otherwise, it will not blend properly.
+Be sure the cottage cheese has no more than 2% fat content (the lower the fat content, the better); otherwise, it will not blend properly.

 - Use a blender or a hand-held electric mixer to blend for 1 minute at low speed (do not just stir by hand).
 The muesli should have the consistency of whipped cream, with no excess oil showing.
 Do not add anything else until it has a creamy consistency.

-- Next, grind 2 tablespoons of flaxseeds and add them to the mixture.
+- Next, grind two tablespoons of flaxseeds and add them to the mixture.
 IMPORTANT!
-Please be advised that this step (adding the flaxseeds) is not applicable to patients with colorectal cancer (cancer of the colon and/or rectum) and especially patients who have had a colostomy.
+Please be advised that this step (adding the flaxseeds) does not apply to patients with colorectal cancer (cancer of the colon and/or rectum) and especially patients who have had a colostomy.